Skip to Content

 Specify multiple properties in a semicolon-separated list.

-The maximum number of results to return per page from Cloudant.
+The maximum number of records per page the provider returns when requesting data from Cloudant.

 int